RIKEN-RCCS/s3-baby-server/v1/doc/design.md

 Baby-server does not check properness of enumerators in XML payload, while it checks that in headers.
 Baby-server uses the standard unmarshaler and it does not know about enumerators.

+## Implementation Limitations

+### No Handling of Trailer Headers

+Baby-server does not handle http trailer headers in either requests or responses.
+It issues an error in log and ignores them when trailer headers are received.

+### Assuptions on http Server in Golang stdlib

+- Baby-server assumes key part is clean as a filesystem path, as ServMux() handles it.

+## MEMO

+Baby-server ignores checking with "x-amz-sdk-checksum-algorithm" (note it is with "sdk").
+This header is used to check the algorithm matches the stored one.
+Baby-server does not store the checksum algorithm.
+Note "x-amz-sdk-checksum-algorithm" is used in {DeleteObjects, PutObject, PutObjectTagging, UploadPart}.